-[Presesnted to North Decatur UMC in December, 2019.]
+[Presented to North Decatur UMC in December, 2019.]

 She was crying on her bed one night while several of her suiters were ingratiating her father in the next room.
-They had brought gold bracelets and heavy bags of coins to prove their metal.
+They had brought gold bracelets and heavy bags of coins to prove their worthiness.
 The clinking sound was just so solid and real and the promise of her prince just seemed so distant and fragile.
 She whispered between her sobs, "Please come soon.
 Are you really who you say you are?
 Do you really have a kingdom and are coming for me?"
 Then came a hard knock and her father answered the front door.
 He called for her.

-A young boy in a dark hood, looking haggard from a long sleuthing journey held out something wrapped in cloth.
+She dried her tears, tidied her hair, and walked to him, avoiding the gaze of her suiters.
+A young, unfamiliar boy in a dark hood, looking haggard from a long sleuthing journey held out something wrapped in cloth.

 As she unwrapped it the boy said, "He sends this message: He is fighting to make the way safe for you and will come for you as soon as he can.
 He gives you these as a sign and a promise of what to expect, of what he waits to give you."

 It was a thin key.
 And it was a small ring.

 These two tiny trinkets were smaller than the bags of coins the others touted, but they proved so much more.
 The key was a sign of the prince's gift to her of his whole kingdom.
 And the tiny delicate ring was a promise of his love for a lifetime.

 It was only because of the tiny key and the ring that she was able to wait until he came a month later.
 He took her back to a kingdom far greater than hers, and gave her a throne beside his as his queen and bride.

 We have seen a glimpse of what is to come.
 And it helps us believe when everything else feels so much more real around us.
 But we must not think that the glimpse is all that is coming.
 The symbol and the promise are so much less than the thing that is promised.